-Eligibility criteria The inclusion criteria were: (1) RCTs that compared placebo with lurasidone (administered alone or in combination).
-We assumed placebo to be a zero dose of lumateperone; therefore, studies comparing lumateperone with other active agents could not yield dose-response data.
+Eligibility criteria The inclusion criteria were: (1) RCTs that compared placebo with lumateperone (administered alone or in combination).
+We assumed placebo to be a zero dose of lumateperone; therefore, studies comparing lumateperone with other active agents would not yield dose-response data.
 (2) Participants had a bipolar depression diagnosis established by standard criteria (e.g., the Diagnostic and Statistical Manual of Mental Disorders).
 (3) RCTs reporting pre- and post-treatment depression severity using a validated scale (e.g., the Montgomery-Asperger Depression Rating Scale [MADRS]) to evaluate lumateperone.
-We excluded studies if (1) they compared lurasidone only with other active treatments, omitting a placebo arm; (2) they enrolled patients with diagnoses other than bipolar disorder (e.g., schizophrenia); (3) they did not measure depressive symptoms as an outcome; or (4) they duplicated data from the same research protocol.
+We excluded studies if (1) they compared lumateperone only with other active treatments, omitting a placebo arm; (2) they enrolled patients with diagnoses other than bipolar disorder (e.g., schizophrenia); (3) they did not measure depressive symptoms as an outcome; or (4) they duplicated data from the same research protocol.
 In cases of multiple articles originating from the same dataset, only the one with the largest sample size and most comprehensive information was included.
-The inclusion criteria were: (1) RCTs that compared placebo with lurasidone (administered alone or in combination).
-We assumed placebo to be a zero dose of lumateperone; therefore, studies comparing lumateperone with other active agents could not yield dose-response data.
-(2) Participants had a bipolar depression diagnosis established by standard criteria (e.g., the Diagnostic and Statistical Manual of Mental Disorders).
-(3) RCTs reporting pre- and post-treatment depression severity using a validated scale (e.g., the Montgomery-Asperger Depression Rating Scale [MADRS]) to evaluate lumateperone.

-Information sources We performed a thorough search of PubMed, EMBASE, Cochrane CENTRAL, and ClinicalTrials.gov from each database's inception through January 15, 2025.
+Information sources We performed a thorough search of PubMed, EMBASE, Cochrane CENTRAL, ClinicalTrials.gov, and gray literature from each database's inception through July 1, 2025.
 We also manually searched the references in the literature.

-Main outcome(s) We focused on efficacy and acceptability outcomes.
+Main outcome(s) We focused on efficacy and safety outcomes.
 For efficacy, the primary variable of interest was the change in depression severity, assessed using the MADRS.
-For acceptability, the primary metric was the dropout rate, calculated by dividing the number of participants who discontinued the trial (for any reason) by the total randomized sample.
+The primary safety metric was the dropout rate, calculated by dividing the number of participants who discontinued the trial (for any reason) by the total randomized sample.

-Additional outcome(s) Secondary efficacy outcomes included: (1) global illness severity, such as the change in Clinical Global Impression-Bipolar-Severity (CGI-BP-S) overall bipolar illness and depression scores; (2) quality of life, such as scores on the Quality of Life Enjoyment and Satisfaction Questionnaire-Short Form (Q-LES-Q-SF); (3) response rate; and (4) remission rate.
-Secondary acceptability outcomes included (1) discontinuations due to adverse events (AEs), (2) any treatment-emergent adverse events (TEAEs), (3) mania or hypomania AEs, and (4) suicidal ideation or behavior AEs.
+Additional outcome(s) Secondary efficacy outcomes included: (1) global illness severity, such as the change in Clinical Global Impression-Bipolar-Severity (CGI-BP-S) overall bipolar illness and depression scores; (2) quality of life, such as scores on the Quality of Life Enjoyment and Satisfaction Questionnaire-Short Form (Q-LES-Q-SF); (3) responder rate (MADRS total score ≥ 50% decrease from baseline); and (4) remitter rate (MADRS total score ≤12).
+Secondary safety outcomes included (1) discontinuations due to adverse events (AEs), (2) any treatment-emergent adverse events (TEAEs), (3) mania or hypomania AEs, (4) suicidal ideation or behavior AEs, and (5) extrapyramidal symptom (EPS).
 These events were defined as any AEs reported over the course of the study.
+In addition, we were interested in metabolic effects-including body weight and laboratory values for total cholesterol, high-density lipoprotein (HDL) cholesterol, low-density lipoprotein (LDL) cholesterol, triglycerides, and fasting glucosewhich were treated as supplementary safety outcomes.
+If the information was not found in the published article, we contacted the corresponding author for clarification.